 - Start with arriving into Jaipur and spending time here.

 - Leave early and head straight to Ranthambore which is around 4 hours from Jaipur.
 Spend at least one day at a resort here.
+Consider booking your Ranthambore Safari through this website that offers you a discounted rate.

 - Head straight to Jodhpur.
 Again you can take a stop at Ajmer and Pushkar along the way,